actuallyakash/StreetviewHub/readme.md

 [eyeshot.xyz](https://eyeshot.xyz) is a visual discovery of the world around us, explored by people like you.
 Eyeshot's content comes from two sources - Google and explorers (you).

-Explore place you never been before.
+Explore places you never been before.
 Who knows where you'll end up next 🤩

 ## Why?